The perfect double chocolate cookies — rich, chocolately, chewy and never fluffy! Plus no chilling!

 - Preheat oven to 350 degrees F and line 3 baking sheets with parchment paper (optional).

-- With an electric mixer, cream together butter and sugar until smooth.
+- With an electric mixer, cream together butter and sugar until smooth, about 3-4 minutes.
 Add vanilla and eggs and beat until combined.

-- Add flour, baking soda, cocoa, and salt and beat until a dough forms (it should hold together easily but be dry enough that you can roll into balls without coating your hands).
+- Add flour, cocoa, baking soda and salt and mix until a dough forms (it should hold together easily but not be too sticky.
 Stir in chocolate chips.

-- Roll dough into 1″ balls and place in 4 rows of 3 on prepared baking sheets (you can make larger cookies, but you’ll need to be fewer to a pan and bake a little longer).
-Bake for 8-9 minutes until centers are just set or only a tiny bit glossy in the center — they will set as they cool.
+- Roll dough into 1-2" balls and place 2 inches apart on prepared baking sheets (you can make larger cookies, but you'll need to be fewer to a pan and bake a little longer).
+Bake for 8-9 minutes until centers are just a tiny bit glossy in the center — they will set as they cool.

 Nutrition Information